 How Caffeine Effects Your Brain: Truths and Myths

-It suddenly seems as though there’s a new coffee shop on every corner, selling highly caffeinated drinks packed with sugars and fat.
+It suddenly seems as though there’s a new coffee shop on every corner, selling highly caffeinated drinks packed with sugar and fat.
 As a society, we are going from drinking 1-2 cups of coffee a day to 1-2 cups – three or four times a day.
 It’s the new comfort food, especially in cold weather.

 In order to make it in today’s fast-paced world, you’ve got to stay focused with plenty of energy – both physical and mental energy.
 It’s easy to see why your body craves caffeine in the short term, especially if you’re sleep-deprived and feeling down.